cubantonystark/threejs_gsplat_viewer/README.md

 ```

 ### Acknowledgments
-This project was inspired by the expertise and contributions of:
+This project was inspired by the expertise and code from:

 Zappar XR
 Kevin Kwok (antimatter15)